 The gaitway® 3d is different and consists of one large single platform that does not have a split belt.
 It is available in different running deck sizes like 150/50, 170/65 and 190/65 cm.
-As running consist of single contact phases (just one foot on the ground at a time) the treadmill is perfect to measure forces also at higher speeds.
+As running consist of single contact phases (one single foot on the floor at any time) the treadmill is perfect to measure forces also at higher speeds.
 The ample running surface encourages a natural running position.
 Moving slightly forward or sideward does not affect the measurement accuracy.

 Also when walking on the treadmill, the subjects do not need to worry about the position.
 They are not required to place the heel on the front belt, nor are they forced to hit the right belt with the right foot and vice versa.
 When walking on a single platform, the load cells will measure a sum of left and right limb forces, but only in the double stance phase.
 A dedicated algorithm can decompose this sum.
-The procedure was published some years ago and improved in subsequent years (DAVIS & CAVANAGH, 1993; DIERICK et al, 2004; MEURISSE et al, 2016, RAISON et al, 2005).
+The procedure was published some years ago and improved in subsequent years (DAVIS & CAVANAGH, 1993; DIERICK et al, 2004; RAISON et al, 2005, MEURISSE et al, 2016).
 This algorithm is validated now for both healthy and clinical gait and published in highly rated journals.
 Someone might say, an algorithm is a mathematical model and all models have their weaknesses.
 It is true, but the relative error is almost negligible, compared to those resulting from unnatural walking pattern on a split belt treadmill or on regular force plates.
 For example, MEURISSE et al (2016) validated this algorithm at 374 steps of healthy and 437 steps of clinical gait.
 Their median of the relative error was 1.8% for the healthy and 2.5% for the clinical gait between the reconstructed and real measured forces.
-The reconstructed and the real ground reaction forces during double contact phase are strongly correlated for both healthy and clinical gait data.